Archives

 A country house.
 A missing man.
 A family with secrets.
 A dead body.
 An amateur investigator.
 All the ingredients of your basic Golden Age murder mystery.
 Published in 1931, Margery Allingham’s fourth Albert Campion novel, Police at the Funeral, is … Continue reading

-Posted in Drama, Mysteries
+Posted in Drama, Mysteries/Crime

 15 Comments